dkfbasel/hot-reload/readme.md

 Please note that we usually employ additional services in other docker containers, such as a db container, and connect all services through a network.

 All external golang packages should be vendored in the vendor directory.
-The container will not attempt to install any go packages - this will ensure full control of the versioning for the developer and avoid the necessity of having a working internet connection.
+The container will not attempt to install any go packages, this will ensure full control of the versioning for the developer and avoid the necessity of having a working internet connection.